 Scope and Boundaries of our M&E System

 What is included?
-At the global level the AWS M&E system will monitor the effects of the AWS Theory of Change (ToC) that includes supporting strategies such as: standard development, capacity building, training and communications.
+At the global level the AWS M&E system will monitor the effects of the AWS Theory of Change (ToC) that includes interventions such as: standard development, assurance, capacity building, training and communications.

 The AWS governance system, in particular, our stakeholder engagement processes and AWS Complaints and Appeals Procedure will also be included.

 The AWS M&E System supports independent researchers in their studies on the AWS Standard System and will consider their findings in our AWS M&E System reporting.